AviusX/AviusX/README.md

 ## Hello there! 👋
 <img align="right" src="./images/transparent-logo.png">
 <h3> About me </h3>
-I am full stack developer.
-I have a lot of fun developing new things so I keep learning new development technologies to build interesting things like apps, websites and automation scripts.
-I am also interested in cybersecurity and I love to practice my skills on platforms like HackTheBox.
+I am a Software Engineer.
+I like to create, and so I spend much of my time learning new technologies that can help me build interesting stuff, and much more time... well, building interesting stuff.
+I am also a cybersecurity enthusiast and like to play around on platforms like HackTheBox whenever I get the time.
 Below is a quick overview of my profile.
-If it interests you, feel free to check out some of my projects.
+If it interests you, feel free to check out some of my projects!

 ---
 #### Languages & Frameworks